D7039E-E7032E/Project-Report/README.md

 ### 5.2 Navigation
 <p>
   Since Gazebo publishes an odometry source, the Cartographer odometry frame had to be blocked from being published.
 Doing otherwise resulted in errors with transforms.
 If the TB3B would be deployed in the real world, the Cartographer odometry frame could have been used in conjunction with an IMU frame to locate the TB3B as the odometry frame from Gazebo would not be present.
-How this would affect performance is not certain as no real world tests were carried out with the the complete solution.
+How this would affect performance is not certain as no real-world tests were carried out with the complete solution.
 </p>

 <p>
   The assumption was that the TB3B would navigate a completely flat 2D environment.
 This is of course not possible in the real world.
 For this reason, there might be performance issues with the solution in a real-world scenario.
 Ramp-like surfaces may lead to distortion in the mapping.
 No further investigation was put into the topic.
 Noise in sensor readings from the LiDAR may cause problems in a real-world scenario when executing SLAM.
 Cartographer has built-in filtering but no work was put into tuning the algorithm for it to reach its best performance.
-No testing was carried out to check whether the on-board IMU was sufficient enough for navigation purposes in the real world.
+No testing was carried out to check whether the onboard inertial measurement unit (IMU) was sufficient enough for navigation purposes in the real world.
 </p>

 ### 5.3 Data transfer

 <p>
 The data transfer method went through a couple revisions.
 Initially, the approach was to write a python script that would open python web sockets on each platform.
 The master node would then serve as a server and each robot would act as clients.
 Websockets are fairly intuitive to use and implement so it seemed like a good solution at first.
 After testing some issues became more clear.
 There are two big obstacles in the socket solution.
 Firstly it is down to multiprocessing, when you run a WebSocket it occupies the main process which blocks the robot from running any simultaneous processes.
 This can be solved in python by either running the script in a separate shell instance or by doing a multi-threading solution.
-Either way, it is sort of finicky to implement and the process has a tendency to hang.
+Either way, it is sort of finicky to implement and the process tends to hang.
 That leads to the second issue of sockets.
 When the socket loses connection the entire process will hang.
 This is problematic when the robot will be able to reconnect it can not do so on the old socket process.
 Instead, the old process needs to be closed and then the script would have to handle the opening of an entirely new socket process.
 This flaw is just down to the implementation of the python WebSocket and it is not much that can be done to sidestep this issue.
 Lastly, using WebSockets would require a validation process.
 Essentially there needs to be a way to verify that each byte transferred reaches its location.
 To do this every byte received would have to be verified manually.
 In conclusion, the python WebSocket is not a great solution for a system that is prone to disconnecting and places a large importance on complete package transfers.

 SCP (secure copy) is functionality that comes with any Unix based distro.
 This command comes in handy in this project because it allows for each robot to copy and send files to a remote location over an SSH connection.
 The issues that exist for python WebSockets are already handled in the SCP implementation.
 The only downside is that it doesn’t allow for continuous data transfer in a publish/subscribe model.
 </p>